billkellett/databricks-demo-resources/README.md

-# databricks-demo-resources
+# databricks-demo-time-travel-resources
-This project contains Notebooks, Files, and other resources for a Databricks Delta Lake Time Travel demo.
+This project contains Notebooks, Files, and other resources for a __Databricks Delta Lake Time Travel demo__.

 To install and run this demo in your own Databricks environment: